phalcon-orphanage/docs/en/reference/models.rst

 Public properties vs. Setters/Getters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Models can be implemented with properties as public properties, this means that the visibility of every property is public, a property can be read/updated from any part of the application without restriction:
+Models can be implemented with properties of public scope, meaning that each property can be read/updated from any part of the code that has instantiated that model class without any restrictions:

 .. code-block:: php